Top 5 Reasons for Persistent Symptoms after “Going Gluten-Free”

 5. Small Intestinal Bacterial Overgrowth (SIBO)

 SIBO is an overgrowth of bacteria in the small intestine that wreaks havoc on the digestive tract and on a person’s well-being.
 SIBO can occur because of poor motility in the intestine, allowing bacteria from the large intestine to migrate to the small intestine.
 It may also happen as a result of low stomach acid (such as from chronic proton pump inhibitor use) or poor pancreatic enzyme function.

 If SIBO goes unchecked, it can cause malabsorption of nutrients in addition to symptoms such as gas, bloating, diarrhea and discomfort.
-Symptoms often worsen after ingestion of carbohydrates and can be progressive throughout the day.
+Symptoms often worsen after the ingestion of carbohydrates and can be progressive throughout the day.
 Diagnosis is done by a hydrogen breath test, although some practitioners will treat based on clinical picture alone.
-Treatment varies from patient to patient, but includes dietary manipulation, probiotics, supplements and often antibiotics.
+Treatment varies from patient to patient but includes dietary manipulation, probiotics, supplements and often antibiotics.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.